Updated: March 13 2023

 This Statement is provided for your information and doesn't limit or exclude your rights, or our rights and responsibilities, under the Privacy Act 2020.

 1. What information does Vector collect?

-We collect information relating to you that you have provided to us.
-For example, you might provide information to us on a services application or registration form, through the way you use our products and services, when your details are recorded in a visitor or site log, when you enter a competition or promotion, or that we may have obtained from another source (such as from our field service providers and contractors)).
+We collect information about you that you have provided to us.
+For example, you might provide information to us on a services application or registration form, when you use our products and services, when your details are recorded in a visitor or site log, when you enter a competition or promotion, or that you have provided to a third party working for us (such as our field service providers and contractors).